saifali1035/static_webiste_s3/README.md

 1. An aws account
 2. Terraform and aws cli installed , or
 3. Use git codespace with aws cli and terraform installed
-4. git cli installed ( Optional )
+4. Git cli installed ( Optional )
-5. A website template ( As we are learning terraform and aws s3 here and not html )
+5. A website template from Templated.co ( As we are learning terraform and aws s3 here and not html )

 # Dir Structure